-Miller Barondess Wins $2.5M Jury Verdict Against UC Riverside for Case Involving Gender Discrimination
+Miller Barondess Wins $2.5M Jury Verdict Against UC Riverside in Gender Discrimination Case

-By Renee Flannery, Daily Journal Staff Writer, Friday, February 10, 2017 – A former chief campus counsel at UC Riverside won a $2.5 million verdict when a Riverside County Superior Court jury found she was wrongfully terminated for reporting gender discrimination at the school.
+By Renee Flannery, Daily Journal – February 10, 2017 – A former chief campus counsel at UC Riverside won a $2.5 million verdict when a Riverside County Superior Court jury found she was wrongfully terminated for reporting gender discrimination at the school.

 Michele Coyle, who worked as UC Riverside chief counsel from 2006 to 2012, claimed she and other women were discriminated against by the university’s former executive vice chancellor and provost, Dallas M. Rabenstein.